matallui/artico/README.md

 However, WebRTC APIs are not always straightforward and easy to use.
 In addition, WebRTC specifications don't define a signaling protocol or a discovery mechanism.

 Multiple projects, like [PeerJS] and [simple-peer], attempt to abstract some of the WebRTC complexities away from the user, facilitating the use of the technology.
-Even though these are all great projects, they usually fall short on some needed features (i.e., [simple-peer] doesn't provide signaling, [PeerJS] provides signaling but misses renegotiation capabilities).
+Even though these are all great projects, they usually fall short on some needed features (i.e., [simple-peer] doesn't provide signaling, [PeerJS] provides signaling but misses renegotiation capabilities) or are no longer actively maintained.

-Artico aims at being a flexible, yet powerful, set of abstraction tools that should accomodate most WebRTC project needs.
+Artico aims at being a flexible, yet powerful, set of abstraction tools that should accommodate most WebRTC project needs.

 ## About

 Artico provides three core packages:

 - [@rtco/peer] - `RTCPeerConnection` abstraction, heavily inspired by [simple-peer]
-- [@rtco/client] - client library, which includes [@rtco/peer] + signalling, providing an all-in-one client solution
+- [@rtco/client] - provides a [Socket.io] signaling solution on top of [@rtco/peer]
-- [@rtco/server] - signaling server library
+- [@rtco/server] - [Socket.io] signaling server implementation

-A few example apps are also provided for reference and development purposes:
+You can also find the implementation of three of our apps:

-- [artico-example-peer] - React application usin [@rtco/peer]
+- [artico-docs] - Artico documentation website
-- [artico-example-client] - Next.js application using [@rtco/client]
+- [artico-server] - Artico's public [Socket.io] signaling server
-- [artico-example-server] - Node.js server that uses [@rtco/server]
+- [artico-demo] - A few Artico demos available for experimentation

-The example apps are used to support the development of the Artico ecosystem, whilst demonstrating how to use the library packages.
+The demo apps are used to support the development of the Artico ecosystem, whilst demonstrating how to use the library packages.

 ### [@rtco/peer](packages/peer)